 1 INTRODUCTION

 Understanding of behavior of website users is crucial for the site personalization and adaptation of its content and structure.
 Every user is unique and his actions subject to his actual aim, context etc. But when we look at behavior of multiple users together, we would be able to observe some regularities and actions typical for specific situations.
 These regularities are in general known as the behavioral patterns.
 The behavioral patterns may be modelled in various ways as frequent itemsets [1], frequent sequences of actions [2] or association rules [1].
 These patterns can be applied to user groups of various sizes.
-For example in e-learning domain, users will be probably segmented according to different learning specializations, paths or learning speed.
+For example, in e-learning domain, users will be probably segmented according to different learning specializations, paths or learning speed.
 Another example could be from news domain where users probably will be segmented according to their common preferences for different content categories (global news, local news, entertainment, sports etc.).
 The best segmentation of users however may be hidden and not so clear as we outlined.
 Smart detecting of groups of users with similar behavior and their typical patterns may lead to better understanding of users’ intentions.

 Knowledge of the behavior (which may be represented by behavioral patterns) of web users have broad utilization in different applications as outlined in [3].
 It may be used for supporting website personalization, predicting users’ behavior, caching web pages or making business decisions such market segmentation.